 Don’t wait until it’s too late

 Please change your dog’s diet while you still can.
-It’s a sad fact that most pet parents who purchase my homemade dog food diet plan only do so after their dog becomes ill on commercial dog food.
+It’s a sad fact that most pet parents who start feeding homemade dog food only do so after their dog becomes ill on commercial dog food.
 Why wait?
 Because I would argue that most dogs in the UK have health problems as a result of commercial dog food.
 They just haven’t shown themselves yet.
 Or they’ve shown themselves, an ear infection for example, but pet parents don’t realise that their dog’s commercial food is responsible for their best friend’s health problem.

 If you want to learn how to feed your dog properly, don’t ask a vet.
 He or she has been trained by the commercial pet food industry.
 Ask someone who cares.
 Someone who understands dog nutrition.
 Ask a qualified canine nutritionist.